Structural Nested Mean Models Under Parallel Trends Assumptions: Conclusion

 \section{Conclusion}

-To summarize, we have shown that structural nested mean models expand the set of causal questions that can be addressed under parallel trends assumptions.
-In particular, we have shown that coarse additive SNMMs, standard additive SNMMs, and multiplicative coarse or standard SNMMs can all be identified under time-varying conditional parallel trends assumptions.
-Using these models, we can do many things that were not previously possible in DiD studies, such as: characterize effect heterogeneity as a function of time-varying covariates (e.g. mortgage volume in the bank deregulation analysis), identify the effect of one final blip of treatment (as in the flood analysis) and other derived contrasts, and adjust for time-varying trend confounders (again, illustrated by mortgage volume analysis).
-Under stronger assumptions limiting effect heterogeneity, we have also explained how to estimate counterfactual expectations under general regimes and optimal treatment regimes via optimal regime SNMMs.
+To summarize, we have shown that SNMMs expand the set of causal questions that can be addressed under parallel trends assumptions.
+In particular, we have shown that additive and multiplicative general regime SNMMs are identified under time-varying conditional parallel trends assumptions, which are more plausible in the presence of time-varying confounding than alternative parallel trends assumptions in the literature, and we have provided estimators.
+Using SNMMs, it is possible to do many things that were not possible with standard DiD approaches, such as: characterize effect heterogeneity as a function of time-varying covariates (e.g. unemployment in the Medicaid expansion analysis of Section \ref{medicaid}), estimate the effect of one final blip of treatment (as in the flood analysis of Section \ref{floods}) and other derived contrasts, estimate controlled direct effects, estimate effects of sustained interventions when treatment changes value in the data (as in the crop yields example of Section \ref{crops}), and estimate time-varying effects of interventions on continuous valued treatments that do not share a baseline level (the crop example again).
+We have also explained how to estimate counterfactual expectations under a possibly complex dynamic regime as long as parallel trends holds with respect to that regime.
+The SWIG in Figure \ref{fig:swig} makes clear that the conditions required for parallel trends to hold in the presence of a time-varying confounder are rather stringent, but we have provided an approach for sensitivity analysis to violations.
+Under the stronger assumption that unobserved confounders are not effect modifiers on the relevant scale, we have further shown that optimal dynamic treatment regimes are identified via optimal regime SNMMs.
 We hope these new capabilities can be put to use in a wide variety of applications.